Notice regarding the quality of machine translation

 As such, he may be responsible for the day-to-day management of assets (payment of taxes, invoices, maintenance), the resolution of various disputes concerning them, or their rental management (finding tenants and managing the rental).

-To go further Article 1 of Act 70-9 of January 2, 1970 regulating the conditions for the conduct of activities relating to certain transactions involving real estate and commercial funds.
+For further information: Article 1 of Act 70-9 of January 2, 1970 regulating the conditions for the conduct of activities relating to certain transactions involving real estate and commercial funds.

 b.
 Competent Business Formalities Centre (CFE)